uk-tre/website/docs/events/wg_workshops/2023-09-04-september-meeting/index.md

 All talks were a maximum of **5 minutes long**, with a focus on sharing knowledge and discovering opportunities for collaboration.

-For detail and text summaries of the lightning talks, please visit the [lightning talks page](./lightning-talks.md).
+For detail on the lightning talks, please visit the [lightning talks page](./lightning-talks.md).

 ### Breakout sessions